You learned several options strategies in the options unit.

 Answer = $100 capital gain

 Taxes related to exercising contracts are more complicated than expiration or trading.
-Instead of a capital gain or loss, an exercise establishes cost basis or sales proceeds on the underlying security (typically stock).
-Cost basis represents the overall cost to purchase a security, while sales proceeds represents the overall liquidation value to sell a security.
-Let’s go through an example together:
+Instead of creating an immediate capital gain or loss on the option, exercise adjusts the tax numbers on the underlying security (typically stock).

 An investor goes long 1 BCD Apr 25 call at $3.
 BCD’s market price rises to $30, and the investor exercises the option.
 What is the tax consequence?